ab1355/371GPT/README.md

 - [Testing Guide](docs/testing-guide.md): Comprehensive testing instructions
 - [Quick Test Guide](docs/quick-test.md): Simplified testing procedures
 - [Podman Commands](docs/podman-commands.md): Reference for Podman commands
+- [Troubleshooting](docs/troubleshooting.md): Solutions to common issues

+## For Solopreneurs

+If you're a solopreneur looking to use 371GPT for your business, we've created a [specialized guide](docs/solopreneur-guide.md) that covers:

+- Cost-effective deployment options
+- Customization for your specific business
+- Integration with common solopreneur tools
+- Scaling as your business grows

 ## Contributing